-Electronic devices and phones can only should primarily be used to advance the business of a meeting.
+Electronic devices and phones should primarily be used to advance the business of a meeting.

-Personal use may only occur at the discretion of the chair.
-A Chairperson may require that an electronic device is switched off if its use is likely to distracting a meeting from achieving its business. or a member is found to be receiving information or advice from sources not present at the meeting which may affect the integrity of the proceedings.
+A Chairperson may require that an electronic device is switched off if its use is distracting a meeting from achieving its business.

 20. General rules of debate